QRC-PVD Clinical Trial - Fenofibrate in the Management of Abdominal Aortic Aneurysm Study 2 (FAME2)

 This study aimed to test the effectiveness of a 24-week course of a pharmaceutical, Fenofibrate, before surgery to repair Abdominal Aortic Aneurysms (AAA).

 Aneurysms slowly expand overtime at a rate of 2-4mm per year.
 The only treatment available is surgical intervention.
 No medications have been effective in slowing the growth rate of AAA.
-Previous studies found possible protective results in cholesterol lowering medication like Fenofribrate.
+Previous studies found possible protective results in cholesterol lowering medication like Fenofibrate.

 Consenting participants (140) attended our study centres a minimum of two times over 24 weeks as part of this study, which took place over four years.